CHNB128/documents/CVs/Software-developer.md

 ### Professional skills:

-- Knowledge of algorithm and data structures
+- Knowledge of algorithms and data structures
 - Preferred extreme programming
 - Quickly deal with new things
 - Knowledge of functional paterns